wigforss/spring-nats/README.md

 ```

 ## Receiving Messages
-Messages can be read by setting a Consumer either by annotating a bean method with ```@se.hiq.oss.spring.nats.annotation.Consumer``` or by registering a **java.util.function.Consumer**.
+Messages can be read by setting a Consumer either by annotating a bean method with ```@org.kasource.spring.nats.annotation.Consumer``` or by registering a **java.util.function.Consumer**.

 ### Annotated Methods
-By annotating a bean method with ```@se.hiq.oss.spring.nats.annotation.Consumer```.
+By annotating a bean method with ```@org.kasource.spring.nats.annotation.Consumer```.
 This method must be public with one and only one argument and void return type.
 ```
  ...
     @Consumer(subject = "a-subject")